yussypu/database/DECISIONS.md

 **Context:**
 The Phase 2 implementation included a `LearnedBloomFilter` and `AdaptiveBloomFilter` that were supposed to implement the sandwiched learned bloom filter per Mitzenmacher (2018).
 Code review found these implementations are fundamentally broken:

-1. The "learned model" is just a simple frequency check that provides no filtering benefit
+1. The learned model is just a simple frequency check that provides no filtering benefit
-2. The sandwiching logic (prefix filter → model → backup filter) doesn't actually reduce false positives
+2. The sandwiching logic (prefix filter then model then backup filter) does not actually reduce false positives
-3. The "adaptive" filter just wraps the broken learned filter
+3. The adaptive filter just wraps the broken learned filter

-The project spec explicitly allows falling back to classical bloom filters when the learned model isn't worth its memory.
+The project spec explicitly allows falling back to classical bloom filters when the learned model is not worth its memory.

 **Decision:**
 Delete `LearnedBloomFilter` and `AdaptiveBloomFilter`.
 Use only the classical `BloomFilter` in Phase 2.
 Defer learned bloom filters to Phase 2b when we have time to implement Mitzenmacher's algorithm correctly.